Lowcountry crabbers, DNR officials push for crabbing regulations

 - Increase funding to support expanded and new, essential blue crab-focused biological, population and fishery data collection and monitoring efforts.

-Fisherman like Dockery agree and has his own opinion about how to solve the problem.
+Fishermen like Dockery agree and shared his own opinion about how to solve the problem.

 “If you limit the number of licenses and the number of traps given away you limit the number of crabs caught every year,” said Dockery.